Home » Breakfast & Brunch Recipes » Coconut Pecan Granola

 In the refrigerator, it can last up to 3 months, making a great recipe to keep on hand for your keto diet.

-Yep, you sure can!
+You can also freeze granola!
 Freezing granola will give it a shelf life of up to 6 months.
 Again, keep it sealed and airtight.
 When you are ready to serve it, simply grab it out of the freezer and let it thaw for a few minutes, then enjoy.

 A fun way to serve yogurt to guests is to set up a yogurt bar.
 Put out a big bowl of yogurt, some homemade granola, and sliced fruits and berries.
 Little mason jars work well to allow your guests to make their own layered yogurt parfaits.

 For anyone who prefers their granola as a cereal, you can also offer almond milk or carton coconut milk.
-Or for a dairy-free option serve with Instant Pot coconut yogurt.
+Or for a dairy-free option, serve with Instant Pot Coconut Yogurt.

 Want to Save This Recipe?